 Although Apple never reveals too many details before the actual launch, insiders believe that the new MacBook Air will feature the next-generation Haswell processor from Intel.

 Unveiled for the first time in late May, Intel's Haswell processor boasts a 50 percent power savings over previous generation processors.
-The improved efficiency allows for slimmer profiling and longer battery life—especially as improved graphics such
+The improved efficiency allows for slimmer profiling and longer battery life—especially as improved graphics such as retina display make their debut.

 Although a screen protector is one of the most invisible ways to protect your MacBook Air while preserving its sleek design, installing a screen protector can be a challenge, especially if you've never done it before.
 Thankfully, the pros at Zagg have divulged some of their best secrets for getting a screen protector installed perfectly.
 Here are some of the tips they have to offer: